NHSDigital/integration-adaptor-nhais/README.md

 ### AMQP Broker Requirements

-* Your broker must be configured with a limited number of retries and deadletter queues
+* The broker must be configured with a limited number of retries and deadletter queues
+* It is the responsibility of the GP supplier to configure adequate monitoring against the deadletter queues that allows ALL undeliverable messages to be investigated fully.
-* Your broker must use persistent queues to avoid loss of data
+* The broker must use persistent queues to avoid loss of data

 **Using AmazonMQ**